 Distribution lists and CSVs are great ways to organize your email campaigns.
 They can be created based on different criteria like department, seniority, location, and even language spoken.

-But creating distribution lists and CSVs can be a lengthy process if your business’ IT is responsible for managing them.
-However if you use ContactMonkey’s List Management feature, you will be able to create and manage your distribution lists and CSVs without needing IT approval:
+But creating distribution lists and CSVs can be a lengthy process if your business’s IT is responsible for managing them.
+However, if you use ContactMonkey’s List Management feature, you will be able to create and manage your distribution lists and CSVs without needing IT approval:

 ContactMonkey’s list management syncs with your human resources information system (HRIS) so your list will be automatically updated as employees arrive and leave your company.
 Email targeting has never been easier with this email newsletter best practice.